Accessibility Accessibility Widget

 Debunking Weight Loss Myths Part 2

-This is Part II of a two-part series dedicated to debunking weight loss myths
+This is Part II of a two-part series dedicated to debunking weight loss myths.

 At Sound Medical Weight Loss, our patients come to us for support for their weight loss journeys.
 However, patients also sometimes arrive with false beliefs about nutrition, the body, and weight loss in general.
 At best, these myths can be distracting during a patient’s journey toward holistic health; at worst, they can be derailing and/or harmful.